Table of Contents

 - Disease of neoplastic leukocytes

-- Chromosomal abnormalities (e.g., Down Syndrome)
+- Chromosomal abnormalities (e.g., Down syndrome)

-- Ionizing radiation
+- Ionizing radiations

-- topoisomerase agents (chemotherapy)
+- Use of topoisomerase inhibitors (chemotherapy)

-Classification of Leukemias
+Classification of Leukemia

 Acute lymphocytic leukemia (ALL)